bendc/frontend-guidelines/README.md

 ### Box model

-Don't change the default box model if you can avoid it.
+Avoid changing the default box model on specific elements if you can avoid it.
+The box model should be the same for the entire document.
 ```css
 /* bad */
 div {